mrudzki91/further/README.md

 | Sophia Wilson    | US                | 2/1/2020     | phone          | 2/1/2021        | 22:00           | 2/2/2021            | 5:00                |
 | Liam Martinez    | Europe            | 1/1/2020     | web app        | 1/1/2021        | 11:00           | 11/1/2021           | 12:00               |

 Write a small front end application that will take in the data in the table above and display whether each refund request should be approved or denied.
+The emphasis of the application should be on solving the problem, and much less on the architecture, design, etc.